Hankook Ilbo: Political position

 Hankook Ilbo tends to be economically centre-right and socially centre-left.
 Hankook Ilbo is a "liberal" media, but this is different from the meaning of "liberal" in the American political context.

-Hankook Ilbo officially doesn't put forward ideology other than "centrism".
-However, Hankook Ilbo has basically shown a fiscal conservative tone that values "fiscal responsibility".
+Hankook Ilbo officially does not put forward ideology other than "centrism", but has basically shown a fiscal conservative tone that values "fiscal responsibility".
 The newspaper has often criticized the Moon Jae-in government's fiscal policy for its lack of awareness of "financial soundness" (Korean: 재정건전성).
 This newspaper also supports "liberal economy".

-In contrast to the somewhat conservative tendency financially, the Hankook Ilbo has some cultural liberal tendency.
-The newspaper supported LGBT and other minority rights and emphasized "diversity", and also criticized the hatred of obesity in Korean society.
-In addition, the Hankook Ilbo has a favorable view of feminism.
+In contrast to the somewhat conservative tendency financially, Hankook Ilbo has some cultural liberal tendency.
+The newspaper supported LGBT and other minority rights and emphasized "diversity".
+Hankook Ilbo has criticized the hatred of obesity in Korean society with a favored view of feminism.